 Michigan Central Station is just one of the many abandoned buildings in Detroit.
 The city suffered greatly following the economic downturn of the mid 2000s, with buildings such as Cass Technical High School and the Hotel Charlevoix falling into disuse.
 Abandoned buildings became a massive problem in the city with efforts now being made to re-purpose or demolish many of them.

-Many suggested uses for the derelict building include turning it into a casino and the headquarters of the Detroit Police however nothing has come to fruition as yet.
+Many suggested uses for the derelict Michigan Central Station include turning it into a casino and the headquarters of the Detroit Police however nothing has come to fruition as yet.
 It remains in its abandoned state and has become a favourite among America’s urban explorers.
 It was bought by the Ford Motor Company in 2018 with plans being drawn up to redevelop the area.

 The area around Michigan Central Station has attracted crime and anti-social behaviour.
 A number of the Detroit’s homeless people sleep in the abandoned train station and despite efforts of the police department to keep people out of the building, mainly due to the fact that internal fittings may be dangerous given its time lying derelict, they continue to return.

 The following is a fantastic extract about the station from a 2010 article in the New York Times –

 The last train pulled away more than 20 years ago from Michigan Central Station, one of thousands of “see-through” buildings here, empty shells from more auspicious times.